Castro19/authorization-and-authentication/docs/README.md

 ### My approach to Access Control

-- **RBAC**: I chose Role-based Access control because of the straight-forward approach in assigning user's permissions based on their roles:
+- **DAC**: I chose Discretionary Access control because of the straight-forward approach in assigning user's permissions per resource (secret in our web app):
-- The following roles are assigned to each secret in the web app where different roles can be assigned to any user.
+- The following permissions are assigned to each secret in the web app where different secrets will have different permissions for each user depending on how the creator of the secret.
 Similar to how google docs allows you to share permissions with other users.

 - `admin`: The user can read, write, update, and delete the secret.
 They can also assign privileges to other users
 - `editor`: The user can view and edit (update) the secret
 - `viewer`: The user can only view the secret.
-- `No roles assigned`: The user will not be allowed to perform any CRUD operation on it and it won't be listed on their secrets page.
+- `No permissions assigned`: The user will not be allowed to perform any CRUD operation on it and it won't be listed on their secrets page.

 - **Storing Permissions in MongoDB in the Secrets Collection**: I was conflicted on where I should store the permissions for users, however a simple approach for me to implement was to store the permissions as a property of the secrets object in MongoDB.